wd-David/svelte-component-test-recipes/README.md

 });

 ```
-> The `@testing-library/jest-dom` library provides a set of custom jest matchers that you can use to extend jest.
-These will make your tests more declarative, clear to read and to maintain.
+> The `@testing-library/jest-dom` library provides a set of custom jest matchers that you can use to extend vitest.
+These will make your tests more declarative and clear to read and maintain.
 You can also check [Common mistakes with React Testing Library #Using the wrong-assertion](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#using-the-wrong-assertion).

+> SvelteKit runtime modules like `$app/stores` and `$app/navigation` are not set until SvelteKit's start function is called, which means you won't have them in a test environment because tests are isolated.
+In the context of unit testing, any small gaps in functionality can be resolved by simply mocking that module.

 ### Caveats ⚠️

-This repo use [`patch-package`](https://github.com/ds300/patch-package) to work around this issue when you pass `svelte-htm` inline component in a `render` function: [New component root property may throw errors #6584](https://github.com/sveltejs/svelte/issues/6584)
+This repo use [`patch-package`](https://github.com/ds300/patch-package) to work around the issue when you pass `svelte-htm` inline component in a `render` function: [New component root property may throw errors #6584](https://github.com/sveltejs/svelte/issues/6584)

+Here are the steps:

+1. Change the source code in the `node_modules`:

 ```diff
 // /node_modules/svelte/internal/index.mjs